10 Things To Do In Santa Cruz With Kids

 The beach is clean, usually warm, and has a small lake that feeds into the ocean.
 My kids can spend hours building sand castles and canals there.
 Just a short, easy climb up some rocks and around a corner, there are tide pools full of small crabs, snails, mussels, and sea anemones.

-8. Family-friendly Restaurants.
-Eating well isn’t usually cheap, and you do better for paying a bit more.
+9. Family-friendly Restaurants.
+Eating well isn’t usually cheap here, and you do better for paying a bit more.
 I want to eat everything at Kelly’s French Bakery.
 A great all-vegetarian restaurant is the Saturn Cafe.
 Be sure to check out Mobo Sushi where you can “Roll Your Own” sushi.

 10. Come defy gravity at the Mystery Spot.
 Take the 45-minute tour to watch a ball appear to roll uphill and see inexplicable perspectives where a very tall person can appear significantly shorter than a short person.
 The hill is a bit steep, so younger kids might need to be carried or firmly pushed.
 Unfortunately, strollers are not allowed on the tour.
 There are also hiking trails, a canteen that’s open on weekends and holidays, and beautiful gardens.

-Got more Santa Cruz tips?
+Got more tips for things to do in Santa Cruz with kids?
 Leave them in the comments!